Slow Cooker Boston Baked Beans

 Simply dice the thick-cut bacon into small pieces, chop the onion.
 Place the rinsed, drained beans into the slow cooker crock, top with the onions and bacon.

 In a medium-size bowl mix the molasses, maple syrup, dijon mustard, ketchup, Worcestershire, dry mustard, brown sugar, pepper, garlic, apple cider vinegar, and salt.

 Pour over the beans and stir to combine.
-Turn the crockpot to low and cook for 10-12 hours stirring occasionally.
+Turn the crockpot to low, cover the beans, and cook for 10-12 hours, slow cooking all the ingredients, stirring occasionally.

-During the last hour of cooking remove the slow cooker lid.
+During the last hour of cooking remove the glass lid from the Crock-Pot.
 This will help the sauce thicken.

-This slow cooker recipe is great for cooking overnight and perfect to bring to any potluck!
+This recipe is great for cooking overnight and perfect to bring to any potluck!